jsstrn/jsstrn.me/content/about.md

 ## Work

-In the early days, I  worked on frameworks like Joomla, WordPress, CakePHP, and Ruby on Rails.
-These days I mostly work on JavaScript, TypeScript, and Node.js with a keen interest in serverless technologies. 🧑‍💻
+In the early days, I  worked as on content management systems and on frameworks like CakePHP and Ruby on Rails.

+These days I mostly work on JavaScript and TypeScript with React.
+On the backend, I work on Node.js with a keen interest in serverless technologies.

-As a consultant with ThoughtWorks, I've developed bespoke digital solutions with a real estate company, and two financial institutions.
+I've developed bespoke digital solutions with several small and medium companies as well as large enterprises. 🧑‍💻

-On top of writing code for a living, I also enjoy teaching.
-I've taught programming and information technology related topics at Catholic High School, Nanyang Girls' High School, General Assembly, and ThoughtWorks Jumpstart. 🧑‍🏫
+Besides programming, I also enjoy teaching.
+I've taught information technology related topics in secondary schools and software development at bootcamps. 🧑‍🏫

 ## Community

-I believe it's important give back to the community.
+I believe it's important to give back to the community.
 I've volunteered at the Singapore chapter of [Junior Dev](https://juniordev.io/) and SingaporeJS.

-I've taught at [Code in the Community](https://codeinthecommunity.com/), an initiative by Google and the Singaporean government, as a volunteer instructor for children of disadvantaged backgrounds.
+I've taught as a volunteer instructor at [Code in the Community](https://codeinthecommunity.com/), an initiative by Google and the Singaporean government, for children of disadvantaged backgrounds. 💞

 ## Hobbies